Heman-Ho/leetcode-llm-tutor/README.md

 This project includes:
 - Fine-tuning a language model specialized in coding interview questions
 - Generating new LeetCode style problems covering a variety of topics
+- Refining the model and improving response quality (in progress)
-- Providing step by step explanations and solutions to coding problems
+- Providing step by step explanations and solutions to coding problems (upcoming feature)
-- Deploying an interactive interface for users to learn and practice coding problems
+- Deploying an interactive interface for users to learn and practice coding problems (upcoming feature)

 ## Running the code